-- 1. Personal data must be processed lawfully, fairly and in a transparent manner (lawfulness, fairness, and transparency). - 2.
-Personal data shall be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes (purpose limitation). - 3.
-Personal data shall be adequate, relevant, and limited to what is necessary in relation to the purpose(s) for which they are processed (data minimisation). - 4.
-Personal data shall be accurate and where necessary kept up to date and every reasonable step must be taken to ensure that personal data that are inaccurate are erased or rectified without delay (accuracy). - 5.
-Personal data shall be kept in a form which permits identification of data subjects for no longer than is necessary for the purpose for which the personal data is processed (storage limitation). - 6.
-Appropriate technical and organisational measures shall be taken to safeguard the rights and freedoms of the data subject and to ensure that personal information is processed in a manner that ensures appropriate security of the personal data and protects against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to personal data (integrity and confidentiality).
+- 1. Personal data must be processed lawfully, fairly, and in a transparent manner(i.e., lawfulness, fairness, and transparency). - 2.
+Personal data shall be collected for specified, explicit, and legitimate purposes and not further processed in a manner that is incompatible with those purposes (i.e., purpose limitation). - 3.
+Personal data shall be adequate, relevant, and limited to what is necessary in relation to the purpose(s) for which they are processed (i.e., data minimisation). - 4.
+Personal data shall be accurate and where necessary kept up to date and every reasonable step must be taken to ensure that personal data that is inaccurate are erased or rectified without delay (i.e., accuracy). - 5.
+Personal data shall be kept in a form which permits identification of data subjects for no longer than is necessary for the purpose for which the personal data is processed (i.e., storage limitation). - 6.
+Appropriate technical and organisational measures shall be taken to safeguard the rightsand freedoms of the data subject and to ensure that personal information is processed in a manner that ensures appropriate security of the personal data and protects against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to personal data (i.e., integrity and confidentiality).